 Construction loans can cover all the way up to 100% of the costs of the building, but others ask for a down payment of anything between 10% to 30% of the estimated final value of the property.
 If you need 100% financing, you’ll do best with a government-backed SBA 7a construction loan, but paying a bigger down payment does reduce the amount of interest you’ll need to pay.

 When you agree on the terms for your construction loan you’ll also agree on a draw schedule.
 Instead of being given all of the funding in one lump sum, you’ll receive it in stages spread across the life of the project.
 A draw schedule is confirmed between the borrower and the lender, so make sure that the draw schedule suits your needs and will provide you with the necessary funding at the right time.

 With most construction loans, you’ll be paying off only the interest on the loan, since the capital will be repaid in full at the end of the project when you replace your construction loan with a traditional commercial real estate mortgage.
-Although this makes the rates lower overall, it’s still an important pull on your finances so look for the best rates you can find.
+Although this makes the rates lower overall, it’s still an important pull on your finances so look for the most competitive rates you can find.

-The 5 Best Construction Loan Companies
+The Top 5 Commercial Construction Loan Companies

 Very few online lenders specifically offer construction loans.
 However, there are a host of lender marketplaces who present a selection of business loans that are both secured and unsecured.
 A combination of an unsecured short-term loan followed by a secured line of equity enables businesses to fund most construction projects.
 By keeping both the unsecured construction loan and the secured mortgage on the finished property within the same lender, borrowers can streamline their applications and increase their chances of getting good loan terms.